-Whether you’re recruiting a new batch of drivers for your company or interacting with those who have been with you for years, communication with drivers is important.
-Successful communication with employees is crucial for any profession but comes with unique challenges in the trucking industry.
+Whether you’re recruiting new drivers to your carrier or interacting with those who have been with you for years, communication is important.
+Successful communication with employees is crucial for any company’s success but comes with unique challenges for trucking carriers.

-The nature of the work is that drivers will be on the road most of the time and communication rarely takes place in-person.
+The nature of the job is that drivers will be on the road most of the time and communication rarely takes place in-person.
 To complicate matters, there is often a difference in culture between managers and drivers.
-Dispatchers need to communicate effectively with current drivers to make sure orders reach their destinations on time.
-Recruiters need to communicate well to make the best case for their company and sign new drivers.
-Keep these handy guidelines in mind for strong communication with drivers.
+That’s not to say that good communication is impossible for carriers, just that it takes a little more work than it would for your average company.
+Keep these 4 tips in mind if you want your carrier to have strong communication with drivers.

 1. Be Curious and Understanding

 Sometimes, the medium is the message.
-Choosing the proper communication method can make the difference between having successful communication or being left frustrated.
+Choosing the proper communication method can make the difference between having successful conversations with drivers or leaving them frustrated.
 Some issues are too long or complicated to discuss over text or email.
 Calling drivers’ cell phones is the most popular way to communicate with drivers for a good reason.

 Most drivers will carry their phones with them 24-7, so if you need to deliver some quick but important and time-sensitive information, this is the way to go.